VogtVan/distlab/README.md

 - Linux

-  Install the observability stack with:
+  Install the observability stack <b>at root</b> with:

     ```cmd
-    distlab/.observability> ./build.sh
+    distlab> ./build.observability.sh
     ```

 ## QUICK START

 Please ensure to setup the observability stack in the section above.
 From now on, we do not specify which type of system you're on.
-PLease run the appropriate command depending on you're working on Windows or Linux.
+Please run the appropriate command depending on you're working on Windows or Linux.

+<b>Observing "read you writes" consistency</b>

+The sample will start an in memory database (key/value) with a leader and two replicas.
+A client will be launched as well, and will perform random values set against the DB for the same key at random intervals.
+Right after a set, it will perform a read on the same key and compare both values.
+If the values does not match, an inconsistency counter will be incremented.

+All set and read commands are targeted to an instance of the database following a round robin load balancing.
+A set command will always be redirected to the leader if it targets a replica.
+All get orders can be served by any DB instance.

+The "read your write" counter will be available on a graph.

+The default mode is set to asynchronous replication which will alow you to observe inconsistencies.

+You may then play with the data plan parameters to change the replication mode to synchronous and check that inconsistencies are gone.

-- Start the observability stack
+- Run the sample simulation with the observability:
     ```cmd
-    distlab/.observability> start
-    ```

-- Run the sample simulation (inMemoryDBEventual)
-    ```cmd
-    distlab> run
+    distlab> run o
     ```

 - Open [Grafana](http://127.0.0.1:9030/) and select a dashboard